-The International Fuel Gas Code is segregated by section numbers into two categories-"code" and "standard"-all coordinated and incorporated into a single document.
+The IFGC is segregated by section numbers into two categories, "code" and "standard," coordinated and incorporated into a single document.
 The sections that are "code" are designated by the acronym "IFGC" next to the main section number (e.g., Section 101).
 The sections that are "standard" are designated by the acronym "IFGS" next to the main section number (e.g., Section 304).
 A subsection may be individually redesignated as an "IFGS" section where it is located under an "IFGC" main section.